Spring 2026 Project

 -

-An LCD display for showing the measured time to pass the sensors in msec and the speed in cm/sec.
-The display is also used for setting two speed limits.
+An LCD display for showing the measured ranges, the time span and the object’s speed.
+The display is also used for setting a speed threshold.

 -